-Aspects of Corporate Governance to be Achieved by Authority to Reflect Best Practice Practical measures the Authority has taken to reflect compliance Documents/Processes in Place to Support Compliance advance of decision making and used appropriately.
-3. Ensuring that an effective risk management system is in place Risk management is embedded into the culture of the organisation, with members and managers at all levels recognising that risk management is part of their job Risk Management Policy Statement and Strategy Risk Management Framework Risk Management Learning and Development for Members and Officers Internal Audit and Risk Management Protocol Standing Orders and Financial Regulations Arrangements are in place for whistle blowing to which staff and all those contracting with the Authority have access Employees' Code of Conduct (incorporating anti fraud and corruption and whistle blowing protocols) Whistle blowing arrangements for the public Compliments and Complaints Policy and Procedures
+3. Ensuring that an effective risk management system is in place Risk management is embedded into the culture of the organisation, with members and managers at all levels recognising that risk management is part of their job Risk Management Policy Statement and Strategy Risk Management Framework Risk Management Member Development Programme Internal Audit and Risk Management Protocol Standing Orders and Financial Regulations

+Corporate Risk Register and Management Group

+Community risk register of the LRF

+IRMP

+Risk Management and Assurance Database

+Arrangements are in place for whistle blowing to which staff and all those contracting with the Authority have access Whistle Blowing Policy and Procedures Compliments and Complaints Policy and Procedures

-Aspects of Corporate Governance to be Achieved by Authority to Reflect Best Practice Practical measures the Authority has taken to reflect compliance Documents/Processes in Place to Support Compliance 4.
-Using their legal powers to the full benefit of the citizens and communities in their area Output Description: The Authority actively recognises the limits of lawful activity placed on it by, for example the ultra vires doctrine but also strives to utilise powers to the full benefit of our communities.
-The Authority recognises the limits of lawful action and observes both the specific requirements of legislation and the general responsibilities placed on the Authority by public law.
-The Authority observe all specific legislative requirements placed upon it, as well as the requirements of general law, and in particular to integrate the key principles of good administrative law - rationality, legality and natural justice into their procedures and decision making processes.
+4. Using their legal powers to the full The Authority actively recognises the limits of lawful Standing Orders and Financial

+benefit of the citizens and activity placed on it by, for example the ultra vires Regulations communities in their area doctrine but also strives to utilise powers to the full Monitoring Officer Protocol benefit of our communities.
+Audit and Inspection Letter Finance Officer role • The Authority recognises the limits of lawful action and observes both the specific requirements of legislation and the general responsibilities placed on the Authority by public law.
+Deputy Clerk role The Authority observe all specific legislative requirements placed upon it, as well as the requirements of general law, and in particular to integrate the key principles of good administrative law - rationality, legality and natural justice into their procedures and decision making processes.
 Standing Orders and Financial Regulations Monitoring Officer Protocol Audit and Inspection Letter Finance Officer role Deputy Clerk role